 Are you having a hard time sticking to your piano practice routine?
 Then imagine yourself sticking to it.
 Whatever time of day you’ve picked for piano practice, mentally rehearse looking at the clock, or getting home from school, or finishing your breakfast, and then walking straight to the piano.
 Think through all the things you’re going to do once you get there, like finger power, learning new pieces, and reviewing old ones.
 If you imagine yourself doing it, it will be easier to actually do it.

 It Really Is All in Your Head

 Your amazing brain is something you carry with you everywhere.
 Isn’t it great to know that you can teach it to do things, like play the piano, just by thinking about doing them?
 While it’s true that mental rehearsal can’t entirely replace time spent at the piano, it helps your brain grow and develop so that you can get more out of your physical piano practice sessions.
 Use mental rehearsal to practice piano even when you’re away from the piano and watch your abilities take off!

 If you’d like to learn more about using mental rehearsal for learning and self-improvement, check out this article by Dr. Joe Dispenza.

+Now you know how to practice piano without a piano!
 Want more tips for making the most of your piano practice time?
-Premium members get access to practice plans that let you know what to practice and when.
-Our practice plans help you develop a complete and balanced piano skill set that will take your performance level as far as you want it to go!
+Premium members get access to piano practice plans that let you know what to practice and when.
+Our piano practice plans help you develop a complete and balanced piano skill set that will take your performance level as far as you want it to go!
 Learn more about Premium.